remmzytom/Customer-Purchase-Analysis-and-Revenue-Forecasting/README.md

 ## Introduction
-Retail businesses often generate significant amounts of transactional data, making it critical to extract actionable insights to enhance customer experiences and increase revenue.
-This use case focuses on analyzing customer purchase behaviors, identifying frequent itemsets using association rules, and forecasting revenue trends.

-The dataset includes transactional data, such as transaction numbers, product categories, and revenue.
-Through step-by-step analysis, this use case will cover data preprocessing, revenue trend identification, and implementing predictive models to improve business decision-making.

-By combining statistical and machine learning techniques, this use case demonstrates an effective way to optimize operations in the retail domain.
+Retail businesses generate a lot of transactional data, which needs efficient processing to uncover valuable insights and improve customer experience and revenue.
+In this project, Spark was used to handle the large dataset because of its ability to process data quickly and efficiently.
+Spark helped with tasks like filtering, grouping, and transforming data, making it ready for analysis.

+The focus of this project is to understand customer buying habits, find frequently purchased items, and predict future revenue trends using data like transactions, product details, and revenue.
+By combining data analysis, machine learning, and prediction techniques, this project provides a clear way to improve retail operations and make better business decisions.

 ## skill set